ibm-cloud-docs/openshift/ts-cluster-version-downlevel.md

 - The OpenShift Web Console displays a banner stating that the cluster is updating and the **Cluster Settings** page shows the current version has a status of `Partial`.

+- When you run `ibmcloud oc cluster get --cluster <cluster_name>` command you see a `warning` state and a status indicating cluster operators are down-level.

+    ```txt
+    State:                          warning
+    Status:                         Some Cluster Operators are down-level and need to be updated, see 'https://ibm.biz/rhos_clusterversion_ts'
+    ```
+    {: screen}

 - When you run `oc get clusterversion` command you see an earlier version.